yqlu/sliceformstudio/README.md

-# Wallpaper
+# Sliceform Studio

 My name is Yongquan Lu ("YQ" to most people) and I am a paper artist currently studying mathematics and computer science at MIT.
-Wallpaper is a system I built with my advisor [Erik Demaine](http://erikdemaine.org) at [CSAIL](http://csail.mit.edu) to simplify the process of creating and designing sliceform paper artwork, an artform where long strips of paper are cut, folded, and slotted together to form geometric configurations.
+Sliceform Studio (formerly Wallpaper) is a system I built with my advisor [Erik Demaine](http://erikdemaine.org) at [CSAIL](http://csail.mit.edu) to simplify the process of creating and designing sliceform paper artwork, an artform where long strips of paper are cut, folded, and slotted together to form geometric configurations.

-The app is currently hosted at [http://wallpaperstudio.co](http://wallpaperstudio.co).
-The source code is available on [Github](http://github.com/yqlu/wallpaper).
+The source code is available on [Github](http://github.com/yqlu/sliceformstudio).

 ### The Theory

-For more information about the theory behind the application, please refer to [the 2015 Bridges Proceedings](http://archive.bridgesmathart.org/2015/bridges2015-367.html) or [the upcoming paper in the Journal of Symmetry](http://erikdemaine.org/papers/Sliceform_Symmetry/).
+For more information about the theory behind the application, please refer to [the 2015 Bridges Proceedings](http://archive.bridgesmathart.org/2015/bridges2015-367.html) or [the paper in the Journal of Symmetry](http://erikdemaine.org/papers/Sliceform_Symmetry/).

 ### Attributions